MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **Fixes**:

+- New visual markings are consistently applied when a user adds new sections to a Word document, and then relabels the document.

+- The Azure Information Protection client correctly removes protection from a PDF document that was protected by the Rights Management sharing application.

+- Sublabels are correctly applied by PowerShell and the scanner when the parent label is configured for user-defined permissions.

+- The Azure Information Protection client correctly displays labels that have been applied by [clients that support unified labeling](../configure-policy-migrate-labels.md#clients-that-support-unified-labeling).

+- Documents open correctly in Office without a recovery message after protection has been removed by File Explorer and right-click, PowerShell, and the scanner.

 **Additional changes:**

 - The following sensitive information types are no longer supported for labels that you configure for recommended or automatic classification: